31 Best Gluten-Free Restaurants in San Francisco in 2026

 7. The Game Parlour

-If you’re searching for fun and food, The Game Parlour in the Inner Sunset is a standout among gluten-free restaurants that San Francisco diners will love.
-While not fully gluten free — since a few items served outside the kitchen, like beer, contain gluten — everything made in the kitchen is.
+If you’re searching for fun and food, The Game Parlour is a standout among gluten-free restaurants that San Francisco.
+While not fully gluten-free — since a few items served outside the kitchen, like beer, contain gluten — everything made in the kitchen is gluten-free.

 The Vibe